 The hot, beautiful sun, dips in the pool, driving with the top down… Yep, it’s summertime!
 Can’t you feel it bursting out everywhere?
 Of course, you want to put your best foot forward, feel great all summer long and have no worries about INDULGENCE over the coming months.
 After all, the last thing you want is to be deep into the swing of summer things like pool parties, awesome vacations, and BBQs feeling dragged out, depleted and totally in the doldrums.

 Summer Health?
 How to Remain Healthy All Summer Long

 As with everything, we need balance in our lives.
 If we INDULGE, it’s important to balance it with DISCIPLINE.
 Too much of a good thing becomes simply, too much of a good thing.
-You know it, you’ve been there, and I’m sure you’ve felt it that after having too much wine or too many beers by the pool.
-You feel it.
+You know it, you’ve been there, and I’m sure you’ve felt it after having too much wine or too many beers by the pool.
 So let’s work together to AVOID that feeling over the summer and make the most of it!

 This week I want to talk to you about one of my favorite health practices to keep you FEELING GREAT all summer long.

 Fasting, or intermittent fasting as it’s commonly referred to, is basically restricting your eating to a certain time of the day and only drinking water or tea for the rest of the time.
 It is typically done by skipping breakfast and eating all your food for the day in an 8-hour window.

 Why I LOVE Fasting for Wellness (almost as much as I love my castor oil packs!)